-What: There were 122 total enteric disease cases reported during 2009.
-Giardia was the most frequently reported enteric disease with 35 cases (29%), followed by salmonellosis at 30 cases (25%) and campylobacteriosis at 26 (21%).
-Reports of suspect foodborne illness clusters without an identified bacteria or virus were investigated but are not included in this data.
+What: There were 122 enteric disease cases reported during 2010.
+Giardia was the most frequently reported enteric disease with 31 cases (25.4%), followed by cryptosporidiosis with 22 cases (18.0%), salmonellosis with 21 cases (17.2%), and campylobacteriosis with 19 cases (15.6%).
+Reports of suspect foodborne illness clusters without an identified bacteria or virus were investigated but are not included in these data.